-On September 19, 2018 University of Mississippi alumnus, former faculty member and administrator, Ed Meek, posted on Facebook two separate pictures of African American women along with the caption, “Enough, Oxford and Ole Miss leaders, get on top of this before it is too late.”
-For Meek, namesake of the Meek School of Journalism and New Media, the women’s presence apparently signaled the decline of the town of Oxford, home of the University of Mississippi.
-“A 3 percent decline in enrollment is nothing compared to what we will see if this continues…and real estate values will plummet as will tax revenue,” Meek wrote.

-To be clear, the sheer presence of black women doesn’t devalue homes.
-However, signaling they do can negatively impact housing markets.
-Meek served as the university’s assistant vice chancellor for public relations and marketing for 37 years.
-Meeks’ Facebook post suggests in word and deed that the values we place on people are strongly associated with proximate assets.
-Black people according to Meek lowers real estate values.

-After community-wide condemnation, Meek halfheartedly backed in to an apology.
-“I have done as you requested, Chancellor,” Meek wrote.
-“I am sorry I posted those pictures but there was no intent to imply a racial issue.
-My intent was to highlight we do have a problem in The Grove and on the Oxford Square.”

-Notwithstanding the underlying assumption of Meek’s perceived problem at Oxford, the presence of a negative bias toward blacks prevents even the most noble of efforts to improve neighborhoods from building upon the strengths of black residents.
-That sentiment can be heard in a common refrain in black communities that “reform is done to us, not with us.”

 The value of assets is influenced by implicit societal cues.
 Researchers at the Kirwan Institute for the Study of Race and Ethnicity at Ohio State University define implicit bias as the “attitudes or stereotypes that affect our understanding, actions, and decisions in an unconscious manner.”
 They find that “implicit associations we harbor in our subconscious cause us to have feelings and attitudes about other people based on characteristics such as race, ethnicity, age, and appearance.”
 Through direct and indirect cues, people develop these associations over the course of a lifetime, beginning at a very early age.

 Researchers have demonstrated the presence of unconscious bias in education, the criminal justice system and health care.
 And since the murder of Trayvon Martin by George Zimmerman in 2012, activists have raised public consciousness around the biases involved in the killing of black men at the hands of police, captured so many times on cell phone video.